ChrissSlow/repo-09/Documentation/Jenkins/readme.md

 “post” - Defines action which will be run at the end of the Pipeline run or stage

 This Jenkinsfile is devided into four stages: "Build", "Test", "Reports" and "Deploy".
 When executing the pipeline Jenkins runs through all these four stages sequetially.
 During the building stage we tell Jenkins to first compile and then build the code via Maven.
 Should these steps succeed the created JAR-file will be archived in the "target" folder.
-In the test stage we tell Jenkins to run the tests via Maven and in the reports stage we let Jenkins run the FindBugs and CheckStyle Plugins.
+In the test stage we tell Jenkins to run the tests via Maven.
+After that and in the reports stage we let Jenkins run the FindBugs and CheckStyle Plugins.
 We also make Jenkins publish the reports to the builds main page.
 The last stage is for deploying the created JAR-File to a specific location.
 In our example it's a folder "TomcatJars" which we created in the working directory of Jenkins under Linux (/var/lib/jenkins/).